gladimdim/metapersona/web/catalog/posts/personal_huge_milestone/content.md

 After I trained the model and could use it in the shop.
 The app announced me the name of the recognized cartoon hero.

-It was pretty need and my kids enjoyed playing with it :)
+It was pretty neat and my kids enjoyed playing with it :)

 ![screen1.png](screen1.png)